logux/docs/protocols/backend/spec.md

 ["auth", string userId, string token, string authId]
 ```

-`auth` command asks back-end server to authenticate the user by ID and credentials (for instance, string of JWT token). `authId` is used to specify the command, when the HTTP request contains multiple `auth` commands.
+`auth` command asks back-end server to authenticate the user by ID and token (for instance, JWT). `authId` is used to specify the command, when the HTTP request contains multiple `auth` commands.

 Back-end server must answer `["authenticated", authId]` on correct user ID and credentials or `["denied", authId]` on wrong credentials or unknown user ID.